Wayne Manor

-Wayne Manor Estate (or simply Wayne Manor) is a fictional mansion appearing in American comic books published by DC Comics.
-It is the personal residence of Bruce Wayne, who is also the superhero Batman.
+Wayne Manor is a fictional mansion appearing in American comic books published by DC Comics.
+It is the home of Bruce Wayne, owner of Wayne Enterprises, who is also the superhero Batman.

-The residence is depicted as a large mansion on the outskirts of Gotham City and is maintained by the Wayne family's butler, Alfred Pennyworth.
+The house is depicted as a large mansion on the outskirts of Gotham City and is maintained by the Wayne family's butler, Alfred Pennyworth.
 While the earliest stories showed Bruce Wayne buying the house himself, by the 1950s at the latest, retroactive continuity established that the manor had belonged to the Wayne family for several generations.
 Along with serving as a personal residence, the mansion sits above the Batcave, which Batman uses as his secret headquarters.
 The vast majority of DC Comics references place Wayne Manor just outside of Gotham City in the state of New Jersey.

-The manor acts as a home base and representation of Bruce's old wealth life, despite matching the Gothic architecture present in Gotham.
+The manor, indicative of Wayne's ancestral wealth, is designed in a Gothic Revival architectural style, matching the Gothic architecture present in Gotham.
 For live-action films, English country house locations in Nottinghamshire, Hertfordshire, and Buckinghamshire, as well as Stevenson Taylor Hall in New York, have been used to depict Wayne Manor.

+Wayne Manor appears in the 1960s Batman television series and in films Batman (1989), Batman Returns (1992), Batman Forever (1995), Batman & Robin (1997), in The Dark Knight Trilogy (2005–2012), in the DC Extended Universe (2016–2023) and The Batman (2022).

 Depiction

 Mansion grounds

 Wayne Manor is depicted in earlier comics as being on the outskirts of Gotham City in the state of New Jersey.
-Comic book portrayals place the mansion within driving distance of Gotham City, close enough that the batsignal can be seen from Wayne Manor alerting Batman of distress in the city.
+Comic book portrayals place the mansion within driving distance of Gotham City, close enough that the Bat-Signal can be seen from Wayne Manor alerting Batman of distress in the city.

 Wayne Manor's grounds include a surrounding gate around the perimeter with a larger front gate at the main entrance.
 Batman's subterranean headquarters, the Batcave, is located beneath the mansion.

 The grounds also includes a large hill that was partially hollowed out for Batman's aerial vehicles, with the most prominent being the batcave, and there is also an underground river system that is large enough to accommodate docking space for the Batboat and has a large opening for said vehicle.

 Batman: The Return of Bruce Wayne

-In Batman: The Return of Bruce Wayne it is revealed that Wayne Manor was designed by Nathan Van Derm for Darius Wayne, forming a stylized "W", although the additional gardens that existed at the time the manor was built add on to this symbol to create the image of a bat.
+In Batman: The Return of Bruce Wayne, it is revealed that Wayne Manor was designed by Nathan Van Derm for Darius Wayne, forming a stylized "W", although the additional gardens that existed at the time the manor was built add on to this symbol to create the image of a bat.